morse-simulator/morse/doc/morse/dev/services_internal.rst

 However, asynchronous services behaviour differs when a request comes
 in:

-* :py:meth:`morse.core.request_manager.RequestManager.on_incoming_request`
+* The :py:meth:`morse.core.request_manager.RequestManager.on_incoming_request`
-  creates a new callback function for this service,
+  method creates a new callback function for this service;
-* It invokes the original method with this callback,
+* It invokes the original method with this callback.
 * When :py:meth:`morse.core.abstractobject.AbstractObject.completed`
   is invoked (i.e., when the service is completed), the callback is executed.
-* This causes in turn the :py:meth:`morse.core.request_manager.RequestManager.on_service_completion` method to be invoked, to notify middleware-specific request managers that the task is complete.
+* This in turn causes the :py:meth:`morse.core.request_manager.RequestManager.on_service_completion` method to be invoked, to notify middleware-specific request managers that the task is complete.